 Getting hold of some fishy cat food we made up a warm gruel, so it was hand feeding in the first instance, being careful not to overfeed a bird that has been starving is quite crucial.
 This bird did not need my sweater it needed a ton of loo paper!
 My goodness when it pooped it really blew everything out the back door!
 By 10 pm we decided to call it a night, although I got up many times just to check on it.

 It survived!
 Yay.
 We made a visit to the vet and found it had a broken toe and it had been shot, but all was good for survival.

 We named him/her Bones Egret, and she was one of the best rescues we have ever had.
-A joy to watch catch her own food in the garden in the form of mice and worms.
+Bones was a joy to watch, and seeing her catch her own food in the garden in the form of mice and worms, was pretty darn special.
 But one thing was sure, we almost dug over the whole backyard at this time, hunting worms for one very eager and never-ending empty-stomached bird.

 After many weeks one day Bones just took to the wing.
 We hope she had a pleasant flight back to Australia, because that's what little cattle egrets do, they fly between countries, at breeding times.

 We hope your flight was a smooth one Bones.

 Posted: Tuesday 15 February 2022